 You may find that eating more is actually what your body needs to lose weight and give you energy for training and keep you energized throughout the day.
 Follow the suggestions below for whichever scenario you fall into at this time:

 • The calories the calculator put out for you are close to your current levels.

 That’s great!!
 Congratulations!
 Go ahead and use those calories to start.

 • The calories the calculator put out for you are close your current levels, however you want to tone up and lose some weight.

 My advice would be to drop the calories by about 300 to begin with.

 • You have been on extremely restricted calories and the calculator calculated way above your current levels.

-If this is the case please follow the Reverse Dieting Program.
+If this is the case please follow the: Ignite Your Metabolism Ebook and learn steps for Reverse Dieting.
 This will help fix an impaired metabolism.